Walkthrough

 What just happened

-Section titled “What just happened”| Aspect | What Perstack Does |
+Section titled “What just happened”| Aspect | What Perstack does |

 |---|---|

-| State | Both Experts share the workspace (./fitness-log.md), not conversation history. |
+| State | All experts share the workspace (./workspace), not conversation history. |

-| Collaboration | fitness-assistant delegates to pro-trainer autonomously. |
+| Collaboration | The coordinator (bash-gaming) delegates to specialists (@bash-gaming/plan, @bash-gaming/build, @bash-gaming/verify) autonomously. |

-| Observability | Every step is visible as a structured event. |
+| Observability | Every step is visible as a structured JSON event. |

-| Isolation | Each Expert has its own context window.
-No prompt bloat. |
+| Isolation | Each job runs in a sandboxed environment.
+Each expert has its own context window. |

-Analyze Execution
+Analyze execution

-Section titled “Analyze Execution”After running an Expert, inspect what happened:
+Section titled “Analyze execution”After running an expert, inspect what happened:

 Key options for deeper inspection: